-Boxes should be equipped with at least 8 electricity outlets per 50 m of box space.
+Boxes should be equipped with at least 8 electricity outlets per 50 m2 of box space.
 The outlets should be of at least 16 amps, and should be able to meet the current demands made on power through Tyre Warmers etc. It is also desirable to have electricity outlets on the Pit Lane side of boxes to enable teams without boxes access to electricity during the course of practice or race.

-It is highly recommended to have a 380 v (32 amp) sockets outside, at the back of the pit boxes for the teams' working trucks, and at the front.
+It is highly recommended to have a $380\ v$ ($32\ amp$) sockets outside, at the back of the pit boxes for the teams' working trucks, and at the front.